fontanf/localsearchsolver/README.md

   * Good when the ruggedness of the landscape is high
   * Additional requirements: `crossover` and `distance`

 A specific implementation is also available for sequencing problems.
-The neighborhoods and perturbations are already implemented, it is only required to provide an `append(solution, j)` method to use them:
+The neighborhoods, crossovers and perturbations are already implemented, it is only required to provide an `append(solution, j)` method to use them:
 * Perturbation: swap two blocs (double-bridge)
+* Crossover algorithms:
+  * OX crossover
+  * SJOX crossover
+  * SBOX crossover
 * Local search neighborhoods:
   * Shift a bloc of `k` consecutive jobs
   * Swap a bloc of `k1` consecutive jobs with another bloc of `k2` consecutive jobs